 For comparison Optus, which is right behind Telstra in the latest Netflix Speed Index, will charge you $100 per month.
-Aussie Broadband follows by a hair in both the index and pricing, at $99 per month.
-However, Optus plans are sold on a 24-month contract or contract-free with a $200 setup fee, while Aussie Broadband plans are all contract-free with no setup fees.
+Optus plans are sold on a 24-month contract, or month-to-month basis with a $200 setup fee.

-If price is your primary concern, MyRepublic has the cheapest NBN 100 plan out of this bunch thanks to a WhistleOut exclusive promo.
+If price is your primary concern, MyRepublic technically has the cheapest NBN 100 plan out of this bunch thanks to timed promo.
 You'll pay $79.95 per month for the first six months, and then $89.95 per month thereafter.
 However, this plan does require you to commit to a year-long contract.

 NBN 50 plans with unlimited data

 When it comes to NBN 50 plans, TPG has one of the cheapest options here at $69.99 per month.
-TPG may come in at fifth place on the Netflix leaderboard, but the ACCC has consistently found TPG to be the fastest NBN provider across the last couple of quarters of its Measuring Broadband speed test program.
+TPG may come in at fifth place on the Netflix leaderboard, but it only trails Aussie Broadband by 0.06Mbps.
 If you’re keen to go with TPG, you’ve got the choice of committing to an 18-month contract or paying $119.95 upfront to avoid getting locked in.